mlflow/mlflow/docs/source/llms/transformers/index.rst

             <div class="simple-card">
                 <a href="tutorials/text-generation/text-generation.html">
                     <div class="header">
-                        Text Generation with Transformers
+                        Quickstart: Text Generation with Transformers
                     </div>
                     <p>
-                        Learn how to leverage the transformers integration with MLflow in this introductory tutorial.
+                        Learn how to leverage the transformers integration with MLflow in this <strong>introductory quickstart</strong>.
                     </p>
                 </a>
             </div>